MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/introduction-to-video-present-networks.md

 # Introduction to Video Present Networks

-The video present network (VidPN) manager, which is a component of the DirextX graphics kernel subsystem (Dxgkrnl.sys), is responsible for managing the collection of monitors and other display devices that are connected to a display adapter.
+The video present network (VidPN) manager, which is a component of the DirectX graphics kernel subsystem (Dxgkrnl.sys), is responsible for managing the collection of monitors and other display devices that are connected to a display adapter.
 The responsibilities of the VidPN manager include the following:

 -   Respond to hot plugging and unplugging of monitors.